charlesmchen/WeView2/README.md

 constant:(CGFloat)c
 ```

+* You need to worry about complications such as constraint priority, constraint sufficiency, constraint conflicts, ambiguous layout, common ancestors, etc.

 * In iOS' built-in Auto Layout, constraints are specified on a per-view basis.

-* You need to worry about complications such as constraint priority, constraint sufficiency, constraint conflicts, ambiguous layout, common ancestors, etc.

 * Some conceptually simple layouts are difficult to describe with constraints.

+* WeView2 layout is container- and block-based.
+* Where possible, WeView2's leverages your existing understanding of how layout works with HTML/CSS.

 Users interfaces that use auto-layout adapt to changes.